dbmdz/clef-hipe/README.md

 # Citation

-You can use the following BibTeX entry for citation:
+You can use the following BibTeX entry for our HIPE-2020 submission:

 ```bibtex
 @inproceedings{DBLP:conf/clef/SchweterM20,